Warragul

 Warragul lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Anticipating future population dynamics, a significant population increase in the top quartile of national regional areas is forecast, with the Warragul (SA2) expected to expand by 6,503 persons to 2041 based on aggregated SA2-level projections, reflecting an anticipated gain of 18.5% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 adjusted to SA2 levels for areas not covered by ABS data.
+Future population dynamics forecast significant growth in the top quartile of national regional areas, with Warragul expected to expand by 6,531 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 18.6% over the 17 years.

 Frequently Asked Questions - Population